quasar-team/quasar/Documentation/source/yocto.rst

    bitbake core-image-minimal

-Create a new Yocto layer for your quasar OPC-UA server(s)
+Create a new Yocto layer for your quasar OPC UA server(s)
 ---------------------------------------------------------

 | From poky repo: